 ALEXANDRIA, Va.
 (April 26, 2016) – Low-income credit unions seeking support to grow, train staff and improve security should consider applying for Community Development Revolving Loan Fund assistance grants from the National Credit Union Administration, Board Chairman Debbie Matz said today.

 “These grants are important investments in credit unions, their members and their communities,” Matz said.
 “I encourage all low-income credit unions to learn more about the grant program and consider applying.
 There is assistance available to help you offer new products and services, train your staff, hire interns or strengthen your cyber security.”

 NCUA will accept grant applications between June 1 and June 30.
-Interested credit unions may submit one application for all initiatives using NCUA’s CyberGrants program (opens new window).
+Interested credit unions may submit one application for all initiatives using NCUA’s CyberGrants program (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .
 Each credit union may apply for more than one initiative; however, grant awards are subject to the availability of funds.

 The four eligible initiatives and maximum grant awards are:

 - Capacity and growth: Credit unions considering new lending programs, deposit products or other growth strategies to increase members’ financial service opportunities may apply for up to $15,000 in assistance.